 Return of the Lightstone

-SpaceManiac started work on continuing Lightstone on the 4th of June 2011, with plans to implement the Bukkit API.
-The project was named Glowstone, due to it being the new name for the Lightstone block.
+SpaceManiac started work on continuing Lightstone on the 4th of June 2011, with plans to implement the Bukkit API and therefore allow Bukkit plugins.
+The project was named Glowstone, due to it being the new name for the Lightstone block which the original project was named after.
 Glowstone continued the goal of achieving a server without any Mojang code, and the project is still alive today.

-A few months after the Glowstone project started up again, the Spoutcraft team abandoned Spoutcraft in favour of writing a custom server implementation based on Glowstone.
+A few months after the Glowstone project started up again, the Spoutcraft team abandoned Spoutcraft in favour of writing a custom server based on Glowstone.
 The team then rebranded again as Spout and forked Glowstone.
 Spout also had its own rewritten game client as well, and a plugin for the Spout server called Vanilla that allowed Minecraft clients to connect.
-The project never gained feature parity with Spoutcraft and was abandoned towards the end of 2013.
+Due to the extremely ambitious goals of the project, it never gained feature parity with Spoutcraft nor Minecraft and was eventually abandoned towards the end of 2013.

 Later in the year, on the 4th of October, the Cuberite project was started.
 Like Glowstone, Cuberite is also still around today.
 The goal of Cuberite was to offer a very high-performance game server, using a custom-written server in C++.
-Cuberite specialises in minigames and has an API of its own.
+Cuberite servers are mostly aimed at minigames that don’t require full conformance with Minecraft gameplay standards, and has its own API for making plugins.

 MinecraftForge